nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/long-time-no-update.md

 title: "Long time no update"
 date: "2012-11-09T21:32:21-04:00"
 comments: True
 short: "Well the website fell away to rot for a bit...
-Other things were more important, but today I finish a payyyyss on making it nice and shiny again!"
+Other things were more important, but today I finish a pass on making it nice and shiny again!"
+showInFeed: True
 tags:
 - update